 Mutation

-of the user, can be called to edit a user and then update the information (name
+of the user, this type can be called to edit a user and then update the information (name

 andemail